mpnally/Terrifically-Simple-JSON/README.md

 ## _id

-The `_id` property holds the identity of the data model entity corresponding to a JSON object.
-By default, its value is always a URL (possibly relative).
+The value of the `_id` property is the identifier of the data model entity corresponding to the JSON object.
+By default, its value is a URI (possibly relative).
 Here is an example of its use:

 ```JSON